Personal Accident Insurance Cover in Car Insurance

 It states that if the vehicle owner has a stand-alone accident plan with Rs.
 15 Lakh sum insured, then he/she can be given a waiver for Personal accident cover.

-The personal accident cover is clubbed along with a Third party liability policy or a comprehensive Motor Insurance policy and is mandatory.
+The personal accident cover is clubbed along with a Third-party liability policy or a Comprehensive Car Insurance policy and is mandatory.